What to do after graduation from university

 Have you graduated from Studentville with a shiny new degree, but no clue what your next move will be?
-The Mix breaks down your options, from the tempting postgraduate course, to the coveted perfect job, to the gap year travelling.
+The Mix breaks down your options for what to do after graduation from university, from the tempting postgraduate course, to the coveted perfect job and the gap year travelling.

 You may not have been quick off the mark in applying for jobs but that doesn’t mean you can’t get one, and a good one at that.
 First visit your University careers service or local job centre and make sure your CV is up to scratch, then start to scour newspaper job supplements and job websites.
 Also contact organisations you’d like to work for to see if they have any suitable vacancies.
 If you find a job you love the look of, brush up on your application and interview skills and apply away.